Gustavo-DCosta/EchoMail/README.md

 - 🛠️ **Sysadmins** and **DevOps warriors** tired of Slack and spying SaaS
 - 🖥️ Anyone who vibes with a terminal and wants their convos to stay *theirs*

-If you can read a `man` page, EchoPulse speaks your language.
+If you can read a `man` page, EchoMail speaks your language.

 ---